 EQUALITY is the end goal.
 The target.
 Equality means everyone has the same choices and opportunities no matter who they are.
 Equality is what governments and other organisations and communities around the world are trying to achieve.
-It might be impossible to ever achieve the goal of equality but every step we take to try and achieve it makes our community stronger.
+It might be impossible to ever achieve the goal of equality - but every step we take to try and achieve it makes our community stronger.
 The closer we get to the goal of equality the stronger we all become.

-How to discuss with the key people why and how to support and encourage participation and inclusion during the activities
+How to support and encourage participation and inclusion during the activities